-Putting a list of keywords into the header of your website, along with your title and description, is a waste of time.
-It’s true that Google ignores that list, but that doesn’t mean you don’t need a list of keywords.
+Putting a list of keywords into the header of your website — along with your title and description — is a waste of time; Google ignores that list.
+However, you must still put time, thought, and effort into choosing a list of keywords.

-Search engines won’t pay attention to your list of keywords, so don’t make a list for the search engines.
+Search engines won’t pay attention to your list of keywords, so don’t make your list for the search engines.
 Make a list for yourself and your web team.
-A list of good keywords should be the centerpiece of your content marketing strategy.
+Choosing a list of good keywords should be the centerpiece of your content marketing strategy.

 We’ve seen some client keyword lists that are not good, though, and that can be harmful.
-We’ve seen folks working on “quality” or “best” or the brand names of their competitors.
-We’ve seen plenty of folks working hard on keywords that are popular but unrelated to their goods and services.
+We’ve seen folks choose the words “quality” or “best” as their top focus keywords.
+Others choose the brand names of their competitors and try to rank above them in search.
+Plenty of folks work hard on keywords that are popular but unrelated to their goods and services.

 It’s not that working on inappropriate keywords damages your website.
 It’s that working on the wrong keywords wastes your time and money.
 Pick the right keywords, work on them, and you will get better results.